Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Scoreboard_Math.md

 }
 ```

+Computing the squared distance is often enough for range checks and is cheaper to chain with threshold comparisons than
+an actual square root.

 ## Parabolic trajectory

 Computes `Y = v0 × t − (g × t²) / 2` for projectile simulation: